kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/docs/taxonomy/PLD_taxonomy_v2.0_notes.md

 _Last updated: Draft state — derived from v0.1 Proposal + Confidence Summary_

-This document reflects ongoing reasoning and should not be considered authoritative or finalized.
+This document should be retained even in later stabilization or governance-lock phases to ensure decision traceability.
 Content may change as implementation feedback and governance discussions evolve.